khushi-411/khushi-411.github.io/_posts/2024-06-25-reduction.md

 ```

 ### **Minimizing Global Memory Accesses**
-Following the above discussions, we can further improve the performance by using shared memory accesses instead of global memory.
-We'll keep the partial sum results in the shared memory as shown in the figure and code below.
+Following the above discussions, we can further improve
+performance by using shared memory accesses instead
+of global memory.
+We'll keep the partial sum results
+in shared memory, as shown in the figure and code below.

 <img alt="Minimizing Memory Divergence" src="/assets/CUDA/reduction_shared_mem.png" class="center" >

-Note that for an $N$ element input array, there will be just $N + 1$ global memory accesses.
-With coalescing, there will be $N/32$ global memory accesses.
+Note that for an $N$ element input array, there will
+be just $N + 1$ global memory accesses.
+With coalescing,
+there will be $N/32$ global memory accesses.

 ```cuda
 __global__ void SharedMemorySumReductionKernel(float* input) {